-At the completion of this study, the findings would be beneficial to the indigenes of the Niger Delta region, the exploring multinational oil firms, the federal government, as well as researchers.
-To the indigenes of the Niger Delta region, the insightful discussions in this study would help them understand the cost implications of resolving conflicts in the region using paramilitary groups.
-Knowledge such as this would encourage accommodating and collaborative steps among the indigenes, the multinational oil producing firms in the region, and state governments, as all parties work together towards adopting conflict management approaches that are free from violence.
+At the completion of this study, the findings could be beneficial to the indigenes of the Niger Delta region, the exploring multinational oil firms, the federal government, as well as researchers.
+To the indigenes of the Niger Delta region, the insightful discussions in this study would help them understand the cost implications of resolving conflicts in the region using paramilitary.
+Knowledge such as this would encourage accommodating and collaborative steps among the indigenes, the multinational oil producing firms in the region, and state governments, as all parties work collaboratively towards adopting conflict management approaches that are free from violence.
 Findings from this study would also help the multinational oil firms to adopt a peaceful approach while exploring oil in the Niger Delta states.
 The objective is to improve the lives of the indigenes in terms of job creation, infrastructural development, and application of green operations.

 History is replete with several commissions, acts, policies, and laws, such as the Land Use Decree of 1978, the Petroleum Act of 1969, the Niger Delta Development Board of 1961, the Oil Mineral Producing Area Development Commission of 1993, and the Niger Delta Development Commission (NNDC) of 2000.
 The failure of these measures to bring lasting peace to the region buttresses the assertion that conflict is never resolved in a battleground.
 Therefore, the findings of this study would enable the government to see the need to encourage peaceful approaches to conflict situations and deemphasize the use of commissions, acts, policies, and laws.
-Moreover, the findings of this study would inevitably contribute to the body of knowledge in this direction.
-Such contributions would also benefit researchers who may embark on a similar study.
+Moreover, the findings of this study will inevitably contribute to the body of knowledge in this direction.
+Such contributions would also benefit upcoming researchers who are embarking on a study in this area.